-- Gear: Enough water for a day trip, waterproof clothes and sunscreen as there is little protection from the elementsl.
+- Gear: Enough water for a day trip, waterproof clothes and sunscreen as there is little protection from the elements.

 - Open: This very popular mountain is visited year round.
 In the winter, there may be closures for ice or avalanche.

 - Map: Herzogstand to Heimgarten Loop Map

 Located in Saxon Switzerland south of Dresden, the Malerweg translates to the "Painter's Way"...which is really no surprise once you see it.
 This impressive 112 km (69.5 miles) trail within the Elbe Sandstone Mountains has inspired artists for centuries and is one of the most picturesque hiking trails in all of Germany.

 The area's popularity rose in the 18th century as the abstract 1,106 free-standing sandstone peaks drew curious visitors.
 Romantic artists like Johann Carl August Richter, Johann Alexander Thiel, and Caspar David Friedrich have all paid a visit and help popularize the site through their work.